nhn/tui.chart/docs/en/chart-bar.md

 ### stack

 The `stack` option allows multiple series to form a stacked chart.
 The stack chart includes `'normal'` type and the `'percent'` type.
-The `stack.connector` option can be used to display the connectors.
+The `stack.connector` option can be used to display the connectors (the line segments that connect the series according to the categories).

 ### normal Type